mcollina/async-cache-dedupe/README.md

 Options:

-TODO

 * `tll`: the maximum time a cache entry can live, default as defined in the cache.
-* `cacheSize`: the maximum amount of entries to fit in the cache for each defined method, default as defined in the cache.
+* `storage`: the storage to use, `memory` or `redis`, created with `createStorage`.
 * `serialize`: a function to convert the given argument into a serializable object (or string).
+* `onDedupe`: a function that is called every time there is a defined function is deduped.
 * `onHit`: a function that is called every time there is a hit in the cache.
+* `onMiss`: a function that is called every time the result is not in the cache.

 TODO references: can be sync or async function

-TODO storage, use multiple storages
+TODO storage, use different storages

 TODO redis options referencesTTL